mateolafalce/toon-context-optimizer/README.md

 ![image](/public/preview.png)

+---

 ![image](/public/preview2.png)

 </div>

-Boost adoption of the TOON format by seamlessly integrating it into your IDE chat workflows. **TOON Context Optimizer** inspects every JSON file you attach to VS Code's chat, converts it to TOON automatically when that saves tokens, and transparently forwards the optimal representation to the LLM.
+Boost adoption of the TOON format by seamlessly integrating it into your IDE chat workflows.
+This program inspects every JSON file you attach to VS Code's chat, converts it to TOON automatically when that saves tokens, and transparently forwards the optimal representation to the LLM.

 ## How It Works
 1. Register a chat participant `@context` through the VS Code extension API.